 The actual fix

-After all of that. the region routing, the proxy experiments, the fingerprint rabbit hole, the mouse movement theatrics, I finally figured out what was actually happening.
+After all of that. the proxy experiments, the fingerprint rabbit hole, I finally figured out what was actually happening.

 Facebook sometimes just refuses to load data when it suspects automation.
 No errors, no warnings.
 The page renders perfectly.
 Looks completely normal.
-But the underlying API requests silently return nothing.
+But the underlying API request is never called.

 That’s it.
 That was the whole thing.